Sue Quick (Chair)

 Mark Lord

 Managing Director and Founder of Aztec Oils Ltd. Lubricant Manufacturer based in Bolsover Derbyshire.
-As a major local employer Mark was keen to get involved in a local sustainable energy project and put his business skills and local knowledge to good use.
+As a major local employer Mark was keen to get involved in a local sustainable energy project and put his business skills and local knowledge to good use.<

 Tony Duckworth

-My Name is Tony Duckworth, I am a self-employed launderette owner living and working in Blackburn.
+Tony is a self-employed launderette owner living and working in Blackburn.
 I am a Chartered Civil Engineer and a member of the Institution of Civil Engineers but rarely bring these talents to bear.
 I am active in my local community at Church, with the Chamber of Trade and with CPRE.
 I have an understanding of energy generation and renewables.
 I own five PV solar installations.
 With CPRE I have grumbled about certain wind energy schemes.
 I am enthusiastic about Hydro and was keen to see the implementation of a Hydro scheme at the National Trust’s Quarry Bank Mill.
 I have attended and spoken at a number of planning inquiries and can cope with running meetings.
 As the current president of NALI (National Association of the Launderette Industry) I understand the need to represent and promote things that are important for my business and to me.
 I invested in this Co-op because I was interested in the project, the way it was being financed and promoted and it seemed deserving of support.
 I should be pleased to help with the running of our Co-op.

 Eddie Peat